FreibergVlad/dotfiles/.github/README.md

 ## Dependencies

-Here is a list of tools and libraries which dotfiles depends on.
+Here is a list of tools and libraries which dotfiles depend on.
 I aim to keep it up-to-date, but I can not guarantee that I haven't missed anything:
 - [qtile](https://github.com/qtile/qtile) - obviously.
 Window manager which all my desktop is build around
 - [alacritty](https://github.com/alacritty/alacritty) - terminal emulator